-For IWPR 2015 was indelibly marked by the loss in service of Ammar al-Shahbander, our dear colleague and friend, and long-standing chief of party of our substantial programming in Iraq.
-This was followed five months later by the death in different circumstances of Jacqueline Sutton, his acting replacement.
-This twin blow shook the organization deeply, and we miss them on both personal and professional levels.
+facebook: InstituteforWarandPeaceReporting twitter: @iwpr youtube: iwprmedia contact us at: iwpr.net/contact a note from the executive director or IWPR, 2015 was indelibly marked by the death of Ammar al-Shahbander, our dear colleague, friend, and long-standing chief of party of our Iraq programmes.
+This was followed five months later by the death, in different circumstances, of Jacqueline Sutton, his acting replacement.
+This twin blow shook the organisation deeply and we miss them on both personal and professional levels.